projf/projf-explore/graphics/fpga-graphics/sim/README.md

 2. Verilator
 3. SDL

-The simulations should work on any modern platform, but I've confined my instructions to Linux and macOS.
-Windows installation depends on your choice of compiler, but the sims should work fine there too.
-For advice on SDL development on Windows, see [Lazy Foo' - Setting up SDL on Windows](https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/index.php).

 ### Linux

 For Debian and Ubuntu-based distros, you can use the following.
 Other distros will be similar.